Patty Friedmann

-Patty Friedmann (born October 29, 1946) is a New Orleans-based dark comic novelist.
+Patty Friedmann (born October 29, 1946) is a New Orleans–based dark comic novelist.

 Early life

 Friedmann was born in New Orleans, Louisiana.
 She attended Isidore Newman School and is a 1968 graduate of Smith College.
 She holds a master's degree from Temple University and conducted doctoral work at the University of Denver.

 Career

 Friedman's first novel The Exact Image of Mother was published in 1991 by Viking and is no longer in print.
 Eleanor Rushing, published in 1998 by Counterpoint, was a Barnes & Noble Discover New Writers selection, and a Borders Original Voices selection.
-In 2016 the book is held in more than 150 libraries.
 In 2000 she wrote Odds, which was published by Counterpoint.